srynot4sale/jarvis/README.md

+# Jarvis

 Jarvis is a very simple personal assistant.
 It's probably not much use to anyone but me at the moment!

 Jarvis is a Python daemon which communicates with it's clients via a REST interface.

 It's clients include:

 - HTTP: built-in, access at configured baseurl in config
 - Android: see https://github.com/srynot4sale/jarvis-android
-- CLI: ./clients/cli.py

-Dependencies:
+## Dependencies:

 - Python 2.5+
 - MySQL